 Shoes sharing the same inspiration, history, materials, or technologies are routinely assembled under one compilation for the convenience of those who may wish to categorize or label their own collection as such.
 The classic collections like the Adidas Originals, Air Max 1, Air Force 1, new balance classic sneakers, and the Classic Leather head the pack of frequently asked about collections.

 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

-The Puma Suede Classic runs true to size.
-Men's sizing is from 4 to 14 while women's sizing is from 5.5 to 12.
-Medium width is offered both for men and women.
+The Puma Suede Classic is offered for both men and women.
 Buyers can feel assured of a shoe that has good hold and support as it still retains its DNA of a basketball shoe.
 For those who live an active life or who are out and about often, the support is something to really appreciate.

 The Puma Suede Classic goes well with the casual shirt and jeans.
 But if users are stepping up their fashion game, they can go all-black like when Aussie actress Margot Robbie wore the Suede with a long-sleeve shirt, a coat, and a rip skinny jeans.